Our Group is defined by a unified, decentralised and entrepreneurial culture where humanity is what brings us together: it embodies diversity.

 Gender diversity

-- Step up the increase in the number of women in management
+Further increase the number of women in management

 This proactive policy is beginning to bear fruit!

-- The significant increase in the gender balance of the Executive Committee of the Crédit Agricole SA Group: from 6.5% in 2016 to 37.5% today
+The significant increase in the gender balance of the Crédit Agricole S.A.
+Executive Committee: from 6.5% in 2016 to 33.3% today.

-- The signing on 31 July 2019 of an International Framework Agreement that provides a common social base for our 75,000 employees working in the countries where the Group operates.
-This agreement includes, in particular, a strong commitment to parenthood, raising paid maternity leave to 16 weeks for all employees
+The renewal, on 9 October 2023, of a Global Agreement that provides a common social basis for our more than 83,000 employees working in the countries where the Group operates.
+This agreement includes, in particular, a strong commitment to parenthood, raising paid maternity leave to 16 weeks and paid paternity leave to 28 days for all employees worldwide.

 More internationally diverse talent pools